danielnemenyi/latoupiefolle/_notes/interview-1-pereira.md

 transition and the strategic decision to accept working with the state -- which was not an easy decision -- is very interesting.
 And so all these sets of decisions that are taking place mark a series of shifts that imprint CERFI's life.
-But we don\'t have much time to dedicate to everything, and we focus a lot on *Recherches 13* even though it is the issue about which more is published, because it is where more work needs to be done.
-I don\'t know if you have read, for example, [[Sven-Olov Wallenstein|Sven-Olov Wallenstein's]] work that touches on *Recherches 13*.
+But we don\'t have time to dedicate to everything, and we focus a lot on *Recherches 13* because even though it is the issue about which more is published, it is where more work needs to be done.
 As an overall research project on CERFI has not been done, you end up with fragmentary readings of a fragmentary output, which produces incomplete interpretations.
 From the moment that CERFI decided to put those very nuanced and personal positions in the world that\'s unavoidable.
-Sven-Olov Wallenstein is interesting.
-He has looked at CERFI, a few decades ago, I think, maybe already a couple of decades, early 2000s.
-His work is a good complement to that of [[Stuart Elden]].
+I would suggest reading Sven-Olov Wallenstein’s work on CERFI that touches on *Recherches 13*.
+He  looked at CERFI already in the 2000s.
+His work is an insightful complement to that of [[Stuart Elden]].
 It would also be good to have Stuart Elden contributing vis-vis the influence of [[Braudel]] in *Recherches 13*.
 It's important to understand that the way that CERFI and *Recherches 13* read Braudel, and by that, I mean specifically how [[François Fourquet]] and [[Lion Murard]] read Braudel, which is not the same way in which [[Guattari]] and [[Deleuze]] are reading Braudel necessarily while they\'re writing *Anti-Oedipe*.
-Even though that's not particularly relevant for R13 itself, it trickles down into what are differing takes on collective equipment from Fourquet and Guattari.
+Even though that's not particularly relevant for R13 itself, it trickles down into what are differing takeson collective equipment from Fourquet and Guattari.

-So, to go back to what I was saying, I would try to look at some of [[Sven-Olov Wallenstein|Sven's]] work because he fits really well in the mix of characters that you have here. [[Andy Goffey]] is great too.
-I started doing work on collective equipment because he threw in interesting lines about collective equipment in his introduction to the translation of Guattari's 1979 work published as *Lignes de Fuite*.
+So, to go back to what I was saying, I would suggest engaging with Sven's work because it fits really well in the mix of things you are trying to do.
+[[Andy Goffey's]] work is very insightful too.
+I started doing work on collective equipment inspired by his astute lines of thought about collective equipment in his introduction to the translation of Guattari's 1979 work published as *Lignes de Fuite*.
 That's a work at the end of the New Towns project.
 It\'s at the end of a process of